-LLMs and LLM-based tools are widely expected to have a wide range of applications in scientific practice.
-Possible uses for researchers identified in the literature range from generating plausible research ideas (Dowling & Lucey, 2023), brainstorming (Staiman, 2023), transforming notes into text (Buruk, 2023), creating a first draft of a paper (Dwivedi et al., 2023), assisting with grammar and language (Flanagin et al., 2023), e.g. to improve clarity (Lund et al., 2023), especially for non-native speakers (Perkins, 2023), but also stylistic issues, from formatting references to complying with editing standards (Flanagin et al., 2023; Lund et al., 2023).
-LLM-based tools like ChatGPT may be used to generate literature reviews (Dowling & Lucey, 2023), data crunching (Staiman, 2023), data summaries (Lucey & Dowling, 2023), even proposing new experiments (Grimaldi & Ehrler, 2023).
-They may support the dissemination of publications and the diffusion of knowledge by helping to create better metadata, indexing, and summaries of research findings (Lund et al., 2023).
-They are expected to assist editors in screening submission for issues such as plagiarism or image manipulation, triaging, validating references, editing and formatting (Flanagin et al., 2023; Hosseini & Horbach, 2023).
-Beyond scholarly writing, LLM-based tools are expected to assist with code writing, automating simple tasks and error management (Dwivedi et al., 2023), but also in writing reports, strategy documents, emails as well as cover and rejection letters (Corless, 2023).
-Scientists may also use LLM-based tools for non-scholarly tasks, as a recent Nature poll has shown: while eighty per cent of respondents have used AI chatbots, more than half say they use them for 'creative fun' (Owens, 2023).
+LLMs and LLM-based tools are expected to have a wide range of applications in scientific practice.
+Possible uses for researchers identified in the literature range from generating plausible research ideas (Dowling and Lucey 2023), brainstorming (Staiman 2023), transforming notes into text (Buruk 2023), creating a first draft of a paper (Dwivedi et al. 2023), assisting with grammar and language (Flanagin et al. 2023), e.g., to improve clarity (Lund et al. 2023), especially for non-native speakers (Perkins 2023), but also stylistic issues, from formatting references to complying with editing standards (Flanagin et al. 2023; Lund et al. 2023).
+LLM-based tools like ChatGPT may be used to generate literature reviews (Dowling and Lucey 2023), data crunching (Staiman 2023), data summaries (Lucey and Dowling 2023), even proposing new experiments (Grimaldi and Ehrler 2023).
+They may support the dissemination of publications and the diffusion of knowledge by helping to create better metadata, indexing, and summaries of research findings (Lund et al. 2023).
+They are expected to assist editors in screening submission for issues such as plagiarism or image manipulation, triaging, validating references, editing and formatting (Flanagin et al. 2023; Hosseini and Horbach 2023).
+Beyond scholarly writing, LLM-based tools are expected to assist with code writing, automating simple tasks, and error management (Dwivedi et al. 2023), but also in writing reports, strategy documents, emails as well as cover and rejection letters (Corless 2023).
+They may even be used as a replacement for human participants in psychological experiments (Dillion et al. 2023).
+Scientists may also use LLM-based tools for non-scholarly tasks, as a recent Nature poll has shown: while eighty per cent of respondents have used AI chatbots, more than half say they use them for 'creative fun' (Owens 2023).